hittingray/gw2-raidar-uploader-newest/README.md

 If you are paranoid about your username/password, you may verify that my included version of curl is the same as documented in the release notes via a checksum, or you may download it again yourself.

 ## Usage ##
-The first time set up of this script requires you to input your GW2 username and password into `settings.txt`.
+The first time set up of this script requires you to input your GW2 Raidar username and password into `settings.txt`.
 The fields are currently blank and your username and password should be put after the =.
 Example:

     username=hittingray
     password=gw2raidar